jrballot/blog/content/posts/jenkins-multibranch-pipeline.md

 ---
 title: "Jenkins Multibranch Pipeline"
+description: "How to properly integra git flow concepts with pipelines on Jenkins"
 date: 2020-08-16T13:17:52-03:00
 draft: true
+tags: [
+  "Jenkins",
+  "Pipeline",
+  "CI/CD",
+]
 ---

-This tutorial is going to be a simple and straightforward exmplanation about using Multibranch Pipeline project on Jenkins
+This tutorial is going to be a simple and straightforward explanation about using Multibranch Pipeline project on Jenkins

 First let take for example a Jenkinsfile as bellow: